beezwax/shoulda-matchers-viewcomponent/README.md

 ## Usage

-At the moment only one matcher exists, `have_collection_parameter`, which checks that a collection parameter was set for the component through `with_collection_parameter`.
+At the moment only one matcher exists, `use_collection_parameter`, which checks that a collection parameter was set for the component through `with_collection_parameter`.
 E.g.: